 This course will be presented fully online.
-Course content will take the form of required readings, asynchronous lectures and videos, weekly asynchronous small group interactions with other students and the instructor and/or graduate teaching assistant.
+Course content will take the form of required readings, asynchronous lectures and videos, weekly asynchronous small group interactions with other students and online assignments.

 How this course works

 Each week, students can go to the modules tab on the Carmen course website to begin.
 Each week will have its own module wherein all required content and assignments for that week can be found.
 The "start here" section of the weekly module will begin with an introduction video from the professor explaining what the topic of the week is and what to expect.
 From there, students will find a roadmap explaining all the requirements of the week and can click through to complete everything needed for that week in one place.